Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

     {{< alert title="Tip" color="secondary" >}} Enter the name of a version in the search bar to quickly find a specific version. <br /> <br/>Click Compliance Score **Details** to open the Compliance tab and view the Security and Design Compliance details, download results in CSV format, and run linting tests. {{< /alert >}}

-* With the version specific tab, there are other tabs to view the API Specification & Methods, Endpoints listening for requests to the service, Tags & Attributes, Compliance, Assets, and Products which are related to the version of the service.
+* With the version specific tab, there are other tabs to view the API Specification & Methods, Tags & Attributes, Compliance, Assets, and Products, which are related to the version of the service.

 ## Create an API service